Club: 1. FC Köln | Opening: 2004 | Capacity: 50,000 (8,175 standing)

 History and description

-RheinEnergieStadion was built to replace the old Müngersdorfer Stadion with the perspective of Cologne being one of the host cities of the 2006 World Cup.
+RheinEnergieStadion was built to replace Cologne’s old Müngersdorfer Stadion with the perspective of the city being one of the host cities of the 2006 World Cup.

 RheinEnergieStadion hosted five games during the 2006 World Cup, which included four group matches and the round of 16 match between Switzerland and Ukraine (0-0).

 RheinEnergieStadion is located in the west of Cologne, just over 6 kilometres from the city centre.

 The stadium can be easily reached by car from the A1 motorway, which runs west of the city.
 Take exit 103 and follow the Aachener Straße east towards the city centre.
 After a little more than a kilometre the stadium will turn up on your right.
 Following the Aachener Straße further east will get you to the city centre of Cologne.

 If using public transport, one can reach the stadium with tram line 1.
 From station Neumarkt in the city centre it takes about 15 minutes to reach stop RheinEnergieStadion.

 On matchdays special tram services connect the Hauptbahnhof railway station and station Neumarkt with the stadium.
 The fare is included in the match ticket.

 RheinEnergieStadion is located in the Stadtwald park in a predominantly residential area.
 There is little around in terms of eating and drinking, though the lively Cologne inner city is a short tram ride away.

 There are no hotels directly near the RheinEnergieStadion, but still a few options not too far away.
 There is the affordable Dorint Hotel near the A1, which is about just at walking distance (but also on tram line 1), and the more expensive Best Western Hotel Brennerscher, which lies a little further south, but can still be walked from to the stadium.